2 Kings 5

 2 Kings 5:20-27Gehazi's Punishment

-24And when he came to the tower, he took them from their hand, and bestowed them in the house; and let the men go.
-25Then he went in, and stood before his master.
+24And when he came to the tower, he took them from their hand, and bestowed them in the house: and he let the men go, and they departed.
+25But he went in, and stood before his master.
 And Elisha said unto him, Whence comest thou, Gehazi?
 And he said, Thy servant went no whither.
 26And he said unto him, Went not mine heart with thee, when the man turned again from his chariot to meet thee?
 Is it a time to receive money, and to receive garments, and oliveyards, and vineyards, and sheep, and oxen, and menservants, and maidservants?
 27The leprosy therefore of Naaman shall cleave unto thee, and unto thy seed for ever.
 And he went out from his presence a leper as white as snow.

 Gehazi sees what Elisha has done - he has refused the gift, sent Naaman away without taking anything.
 From Gehazi's perspective, this is a catastrophic loss.
 Here is a man wealthy beyond measure, grateful, eager to pay.
 And the master has turned him away with nothing.
 Gehazi cannot fathom it.
 Why would any man refuse such wealth?
-The answer is that Elisha serves the Lord, not himself.
-Gehazi has not yet learned this distinction.
+The answer is that Elisha serves the Lord and lives entirely for Him.
+Gehazi has not yet learned this.

 Gehazi lies.
 He tells Naaman that Elisha has actually sent him to ask for a talent of silver and two changes of garments for two young prophets who have just arrived.
 It is a lie designed to trap Naaman into generosity - and it works.
-Naaman, grateful and eager to bless, insists on giving not one talent but two, and he presses his gift upon Gehazi so eagerly that he sends servants to carry it.
+Naaman, grateful and eager to bless, presses two full talents on Gehazi and sends servants to carry it.
 Gehazi takes the wealth and hides it in the house.

 The punishment is the mirror image of the miracle.
 Naaman dipped seven times and his flesh came again like a little child's, and he was clean.
 Gehazi went out a leper as white as snow.
 The very disease from which Naaman was healed now cleaves to Gehazi - and not just to him, but to his seed forever.
 Greed has its own contagion.
 Gehazi wanted what Naaman had cast off.
 He wanted the material reward so badly that he corrupted the gift.
 And so he inherits the wound.